 Unsafe relationships tend to have one person or the other compensating and losing a bit of self in order to make the other person “ok.”
 An unsafe relationship endangers a person’s identity, drains too much energy and creates blind spots – denial about certain aspects of the other person or the relationship that, if addressed, would change the relationship, maybe even to the point of dismantling it.
 Unsafe relationships are where you lose “you.”
 Safe relationships protect and preserve “you.”

-We’re not talking about occasional sacrificing of self for some act of love like burning the candle at both ends to take care of a sick loved one, or where you help the other person get through a job crises or educational pursuit.
-Certainly, in good relationships there are times when you give, serve and sacrifice.
+We’re not talking about occasional sacrificing of self for some act of love like burning the candle at both ends to take care of a sick loved one, or where you help the other person get through a job crisis or educational pursuit.
+Certainly, in good relationships, there are times when you give, serve and sacrifice.
 But both of you give, serve and sacrifice.
 There is a balance.
 One person doesn’t substantially give more than the other.

-We believe in being other’s-centered and selfless in the act of giving to one another.
+We believe in being others-centered and selfless in the act of giving to one another.
 Other’s-centered giving is a part of a safe relationship.
 But in an unsafe relationship, it’s typically only one person who is giving.
 The other person is selfish or self-centered.
 So we’re talking about protecting from the loss of self not the acts of selflessness.

 Often an unhealthy or unsafe relationship is obvious to others looking at the interaction.
 But the people in the relationship can’t see it.
 They have been numbed by inertia or blinded by feelings of obligation, or fear.
 Sometimes there is an important need being met for one of the persons.
 In Amber’s case, it was her need for a strong partner who would take care of her that was being met.
 So she, like so many others, put up with a bunch of “@#$%&” so her need could be met.

-So often, people seem to look through rose colored glasses at their relationship, putting up with so much – too much – to get some core need met.
+So often, people seem to look through rose-colored glasses at their relationship, putting up with so much – too much – to get some core need met.
 We’ve seen it so many times, helped so many couples find the truth about their relationship.
 Then, they can either “fix” the relationship or find freedom from it if there is no hope.

 Not all “lopsided relationships” are doomed.
 Though this guide is designed to protect you from a bad relationship, there is hope if both people in a relationship realize there is a problem.
 If both persons acknowledge the problems, that relationship has the possibility of improvement.